erena-friedrich/Machine_Learning_examples/README.md

 # Machine_Learning_examples
-A place for Machine Learning practice.
+Welcome!!
+This is a place where I can show my Machine Learning progress.